zhna123/the-odin-catalog/README.md

 # THE ODIN CATALOG

-This project is built with:
+My project catalog for The Odin Project

+Built with:
 * Vite
 * TailwindCSS
 * TypeScript